Creator and CEO(Pronounced MacVeety, rhymes with graffiti)

 - Churchill Fellow – promoting the books of over 40 Australian authors to New York publishers

-- International Chair of the Society of Children’s Writers and Illustrators, the largest writing organisation in the world
+- International Chair of the Society of Children’s Writers and Illustrators (SCWI), the largest writing organisation in the world

 - 2013 Telstra Business Women of the Year finalist

-- Keynote speaker at 50 conferences in Australia, Asia and the US.
+- Keynote speaker at 50 conferences across Australia, Asia and the US.

-Most importantly, Jen is an ex-teacher – so you can always count on practical materials and resources you can use in the classroom tomorrow.
+Most importantly, Jen is an ex-teacher – so you can always count on practical materials and resources you can start using in the classroom tomorrow.